 Trazodone can still be overused, and dependency may happen, despite being generally harmless and effective.
 Trazodone is not a regulated substance and is not an addictive drug.

-However, patients run the danger of overdosing or developing withdrawal symptoms if they do not adhere to the medication’s clear instructions.
+However, patients risk overdosing or developing withdrawal symptoms if they do not adhere to the medication’s explicit instructions.
 If you regularly take trazodone over an extended period, your body adjusts to the drug’s presence; this is distinct from addiction and is known as physical dependency.

 Trazodone is an extended-release drug.
 Its use for months or years is not intrinsically harmful but can lead to dependence.
 A person has developed a dependence when they require Trazodone to function normally or when they experience withdrawal symptoms if they stop taking it.